iadvize/documentation/Documentation.md

 **How does the Private mode work?**
 Your App can be available for all iAdvize's customers or for selected customers.
 Our team is still working on the accessibility mode under the Private mode.
-In alpha version, we will make it available manually for the specific customers you have selected.
+We will make it available manually for the specific customers you have selected.

 ### Health check
 In order to ensure satisfaction from our customers we require that every integrator provide an health check route.
 Using the provided endpoint iAdvize must be able to detect that a connector is healthy and is behaving as expected.
 You are required to implement an healthcheck endpoint as specified below.